Does this medication order say Avandia or Coumadin?

 “You could pull up multiple examples of errors caused by illegible handwriting,” says Dr. Alain Gagnon, CST Chief Medical Information Officer (PHSA).

-CST will counter this problem by implementing computerized provider order entry (CPOE), one of a range of changes to clinical work introduced by the project.
+CST will counter this problem by implementing computerized provider order entry (CPOE).

 “Essentially, that means that providers (physicians, midwives, nurse practitioners, clinical pharmacists and dentists) will enter their orders electronically rather than writing them on paper and having them transcribed,” explains Dr. Gagnon.